Measuring the State of Open Science in Transportation Using Large Language Models: Analysis

 \subsection{Descriptive statistics and bivariate tests}

 The analysis dataset contains the 10,480 papers that report quantitative studies (\texttt{is\_quantitative\_study}) among the full-length articles. \tablename~\ref{tab:descriptives-code} provides descriptive statistics for these papers, organized by code availability.
 The dataset contains 528 papers with code available, a little more than 5\% of the dataset.
-In total, about 29\% of the papers cite available data, but only 4\% of the papers share a data repository; the remaining 67\% neither cite data nor include a repository.
+In total, about 29\% of the papers cite available data, but only 4\% of the papers share a data repository; the remaining 67\% neither cite data nor include a repository. \figurename~\ref{fig:data_code_side_by_side} presents the temporal trends in data and code sharing within our research community over the years covered by this study.